Dev-Clair/ahia/ahia.md

 ## 3. tour service

-- Responsibilities: Manages creation of tours.
+- Responsibilities: Manages creation and modification of tours.

 - Permissions: